 *NALTDRA or LRA watermark seen against the light

 *intaglio on the border.

-COPIES SHOULD BE THROUGHLY CHECKED
+COPIES SHOULD BE THOROUGHLY CHECKED

 CHECK THE SERIAL NUMBER, DATES THE TITLE AND SEAL

 Something as nondescript as the date can be used to verify a title’s veracity so exercise meticulous care when it comes to checking these details.
 Serial numbers on original copies are printed in red while black on duplicates.
-Additionally, it should follow the serial numbers of the titles from the Registry of Deeds it came from.
-Be cautious in checking the date, if the judicial form of your title was prepared ahead of when the form was printed or revised, then you should be suspicious.
+Additionally, it should follow the serial numbers of the titles from the Registry of Deeds it came from it.
+Be cautious in checking the date, if the legal form of your claim was prepared ahead of when the form was printed or revised, then you should be suspicious.
 Title and Seal are likewise things to look out for; a duplicate copy should bear the words “OWNER’S DUPLICATE CERTIFICATE” on the left side as well as a red seal (That wouldn’t blot or stain when soaked) located at the lower left corner of the title.
 Title numbers should match the page number of the registration book.
-This can be found on the upper right corner of your title.
+This can be found in the upper right corner of your title.

 BE WARY OF RECONSTITUTED TITLES